-The architecture of the envisioned systems mainly relies on distributed and decentralized models.
+The architecture of surveyed systems mainly relies on distributed and decentralized models.
 While sTuples resort to the architecture underlying JavaSpaces, the remaining approaches foresee an architectural model supporting decentralization, while converging in terms of requirements like scalability.
-Triple Space Computing (according to [Bussler, 2005]) follows REST principles, and CSpaces induce decentralization and self-organization by means of peer-to-peer ideas, while Semantic Web Spaces aims at tackling these issues using intelligent distribution strategies (e.g. self-organization on swarm intelligence principles).
+Triple Space Computing follows REST principles, and CSpaces plan to induce decentralization and self-organization by means of peer-to-peer ideas, while Semantic Web Spaces tackle these issues using intelligent distribution strategies (e.g. self-organization on swarm intelligence principles).
 According to [Martin-Recuerda, 2005], REST is not the appropriate solution if the tuplespace coordination model is extended with notification capabilities.
-Thus, a super-peer approach together with the implementation of intelligent self-organization mechanisms (for instance, swarm intelligence) will be considered in the next revision of this document.
+Thus, a super-peer [Yang and Garcia Molina, 2003] approach together with the implementation of intelligent selforganization mechanisms (for instance, swarm intelligence) should be further investigated.